PLATO (computer system): Online community

+From 1973 to 1975, the 950 terminals of PLATO became capable of online communication.
+ARPA, the Advanced Research Project Agency, sponsored PLATO to provide computer-based education to military personnel by connecting military sites to the central PLATO system at the University of Illinois.
+Through these new terminals, even more people were able to communicate using PLATO's technology.
+While PLATO did not directly influence the development of ARPANET, the work and applicable infrastructure on PLATO were crucial in building ARPANET and the modern internet.

+Despite PLATO's community growing through the transition from technical forums and education, forums already had some of the negative features of present-day social media.
+PLATO's development team was primarily men, and thus the network itself was used by mostly men.
+Female contributors received poor treatment from men on the platform in the form of verbal abuse or harassment on their character.

+The hardware that PLATO was built on also led to the creation of an online gaming community.
 PLATO's plasma panels were well suited to games, although its I/O bandwidth (180 characters per second or 60 graphic lines per second) was relatively slow.
 By virtue of 1500 shared 60-bit variables per game (initially), it was possible to implement online games.
 Because it was an educational computer system, most of the user community were keenly interested in games.

 In much the same way that the PLATO hardware and development platform inspired advances elsewhere (such as at Xerox PARC and MIT), many popular commercial and Internet games ultimately derived their inspiration from PLATO's early games.
 As one example, Castle Wolfenstein by PLATO alum Silas Warner was inspired by PLATO's dungeon games (see below), in turn inspiring Doom and Quake.
 Thousands of multiplayer online games were developed on PLATO from around 1970 through the 1980s, with the following notable examples: